-The varied topography of Cape Town, from its soaring mountains to long, flat beaches, forested slopes and challenging mountain passes, presents the keen cyclist with an array of routes to choose from.
+From soaring mountains to long, flat beaches, forested slopes and challenging mountain passes, Cape Town presents the keen cyclist with an array of routes, from relaxing to challenging.
 Some of the more popular cycling routes around the city include Durbanville, Chapman’s Peak Drive, Camps Bay to Hout Bay, and Ou Kaapse Weg.
 Cape Town is suited to both the amateur and professional cyclist, and a number of prestigious cycle races are hosted annually in South Africa’s Mother City.

 Biking challenge de luxe

 The Cape Argus Pick n Pay Cycle Tour is known worldwide as one of the most scenic and challenging events on the international biking calendar.
 It’s also the world’s largest individually timed cycle race – and the first event outside Europe to be included in the International Cycling Union’s Golden Bike Series.
 The event takes place in March each year and attracts approximately 35 000 cyclists.